nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-1.md

 > Note: For now, be sure to disable the `@Effect() loadLogsRoot$` code block...

 7. Update the public api for the **logs-state** so you can expose the pieces needed in the `forRoot` registrations (like the reducer and initial state, etc).
-Also export the `LogsRootState` to make it public so it can be used in the **logs-view** lib.

 ```ts